kornysietsma/korny-info-blog/source/drafts/2019-04-chaos-engineering.html.markdown

 - the `create` and `update` response times drop off immediately (these are the filled curves - the solid unfilled lines are _counts_ of responses, and have a 10-second granularity, so are not so useful here)
 - the `read` response times are initially OK - which might be surprising!
 But the vast majority of our reads only need to read from the primary node.
 Despite the [read concern of "majority"](https://docs.mongodb.com/manual/reference/read-concern-majority/#readconcern.%22majority%22), any data that has been written and replicated in the past, is available to read immediately.
 - around 14:50:40 there are spikes in read performances - this is presumably when the network election is starting, it's not clear whether they are struggling to find a primary to read from, or precisely what happens.
-- also around this time a bunch of `info` results show up in the bottom section - these are Jepsen's way of indicating indeterminite results.
+- also around this time a bunch of `info` results show up in the bottom section - these are Jepsen's way of indicating indeterminate results.
 These are `create` and `update` calls from around 14:50:30 that are now returning errors, 10 seconds after the nemesis started.
 - around 20 seconds in, at 14:50:50, some writes are starting to succeed - but these are quite slow responses, and it takes a while to stabilise.
 Things aren't really better until 14:51:10 - 40 seconds after the split.

-Fourty seconds is a _really long time_ in user land.
+Forty seconds is a _really long time_ in user land.
 We wanted to know why it took so long to recover - the new primary was elected after about 10 seconds, what was going on?

 From our investigations, it seemed that the problem might be the MongoDB client configuration - the client keeps a pool of connections to the Primary server, but it uses a heartbeat to poll the server for changes - and this [heartbeat frequency](http://mongodb.github.io/mongo-java-driver/3.8/javadoc/com/mongodb/MongoClientOptions.Builder.html#heartbeatFrequency-int-) defaults to 10 seconds.
 And the timeouts for connecting to the server and the default socket timeout are 20 seconds each - this means a client can spend quite a while not noticing that the topology has fixed itself.